LDY681/CITS5503-labs/CITS5503_Template_Labs6-9.md

 After the load balancer is initialized and up in action, we can go to AWS console and see the result of health check.
 ![enter image description here](http://127.0.0.1/assets/lab6-14.png)

-### [3] Access the DNS address
+### [3] Access the mapped DNS name
 We can get the ALB's DNS name from `print(f"Load Balancer DNS Name: {LoadBalancerDnsName}")`.
 ![enter image description here](http://127.0.0.1/assets/lab6-12.png)

-Now we canaccess its url with path `/polls/` to see if the mapping works properly: http://24188516-elb-920225157.eu-north-1.elb.amazonaws.com/polls/
+Now we can access its url with path `/polls/` to see if the mapping works properly: http://24188516-elb-920225157.eu-north-1.elb.amazonaws.com/polls/
 ![enter image description here](http://127.0.0.1/assets/lab6-13.png)

 <div style="page-break-after: always;"></div>

 # Lab 7
 ### Create EC2 Instance
 In the first step, we use our script from **Lab 6** to create a new EC2 instance.
-This is done by running the following command in our local Ubuntu machine:
+We will not elaborate on the code base beforunning the following command in our local Ubuntu machine:
 ```
-python3 createInstance.py
+python3 createinstance.py
 ```
 This script automates the creation of the EC2 instance with the required configuration for SSH access and HTTP access.
 After the instance is successfully created, we retrieve the public IP address.